Number of places: 400

-For the applicants who wish to study in English, French or German and are not native speakers/don’t provide a recognied language certificate, a compulsory language test will be organised after their arrival in Romania.
+For the applicants who wish to study in English, French or German and are not native speakers/don’t provide a recognized language certificate, a compulsory language test will be organized after their arrival in Romania.
 Until passing the test, their admission will be conditional.

 Applicants shall mention in the application their complete contact details (physical address, e-mail address, telephone number).

 Documents should be sent by e-mail to: email@example.com